ARTICLE I

 and loadings such as sediments, nutrients, heavy metals and pathogens.
 Groundwater

-sources are also impacted through loss of recharge.
+resources are also impacted through loss of recharge.

 C.Bolivar Borough is located in the Conemaugh River Watershed and as such will endeavor